 Tag Archives: Rosebud Reservation

-How could it be that in 2014 a woman on the Standing Rock Sioux Reservation in North Dakota froze to death when the state has grown from the seventh to the third largest of U.S. crude oil producers?
-While the death of Debbie Dogskin and the oil boom in North Dakota may seem unrelated, consider […]
+How could it be that in 2014 a woman on the Standing Rock Sioux Reservation in North Dakota froze, when the state has grown from the seventh to the third largest of U.S. crude oil producers?
+While the passing of Debbie Dogskin and the oil boom in North Dakota may seem unrelated, consider the thousands […]

 If you have been following the National Relief Charities blog for some time now, you may be familiar with some of the topics I have written.
 Either way, I’d like to briefly reintroduce myself.
 My name is Andrew Bentley, and I am an enrolled member of the Lumbee Tribe of North Carolina.
 In June of […]